-A healthy hip is very important for efficient movement, since most of the power a child display is generated at the hip.
+A healthy hip is very important for efficient movement.
+Most of the power a child displays, is generated at the hip.
 Walking, running, or jumping: without a strong hip you won’t excel at these activities.
-If we look at posture the hip is just as important, since many times wrong posture can be traced back to adaptations at the hip.
-It is therefore only logical to start looking for postural problems at the hip, because many other postural issues will improve automatically, as soon as you “fix” the hip.
+If we look at posture the hip is just as important.
+Many times wrong posture can be traced back to adaptations at the hip.
+It is therefore only logical to start looking for postural problems at the hip.
+Many other postural issues will improve automatically, as soon as you “fix” the hip.

 CAUSES OF ANTERIOR PELVIC TILT